France commemorates the 1961 massacre of Algerians in Paris - NewsBreak

 Macron paid tribute to the victims on Saturday at the Bezons bridge over the Seine River in northwest Paris.
 He was the first president to attend a commemoration event for the massacre.

-Another gathering taking place Sunday in the southern city of Marseille, home to a large Algerian community.
+Another gathering took place Sunday in the southern city of Marseille, home to a large Algerian community.

 The massacre “speaks of a moment when unquestionably there was state racism, of colonialism,” he said.